National Federation of the Blind of Illinois

 If you reorient to the lobby desk, at this point it is easier.
 If you are standing facing the hotel front desk, the elevator bank is down the tiled hall to the right of the front desk.
 There are three elevators on your left side down that hall a short way.
 They are fast.

 There is a dog relief area outside of the Naper room.
-Exit and walk a short way, then take a 45 degree left turn.
-There is a cement patio area on the left about 30 ft up.
+Exit and walk a short way, then take a 45-degree left turn.
+There is a cement patio area on the left about 30 ft. up.
 At the end of the patio, you will find a grassy area with trees which will work well for dog relief.
 There is even a hydrant.

-Braille is Beautiful – Sunday:
+Braille is Beautiful – Sunday

-Braille is Beautiful will take place on Sunday.
+Braille is Beautiful will take place on Friday.
 Please feel free to reach out to Debbie Stein if you wish to participate.

-Set-up for Naper 2 and 3:
+Set-up for Naper Ballroom:

 Have a great convention, everyone!